ducakar/TextureReplacer/README.md

 * Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
 * rbray89 for TextureCompressor (a.k.a.
-Active Memory Reduction Mod) and Visual Enhancements where some code has been borrowed from and
+Active Memory Reduction Mod) and Visual Enhancements where some code has been borrowed from,
+* Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections in Unity and
 * therealcrow999 for testing and benchmarking this plugin.